Best Winter Vests

 The vest is made with a special Ghost Whisperer 7 denier Whisperer x 10 denier ripstop fabric.
 It’s a light, tight-weave 100% nylon fabric that’s water-repellent and windproof.
 At a mere 5 oz., this is our lightest winter vest option.
 Those with ultra-light gear needs will swoon over this one.
 It can compress down and be stored within one of the available pockets.
 It’s an active fit with a center back length of 27 in.

 The Ghost Whisperer is filled with 48 g of 800-fill RDS certified down.
 It’s a Q-Shield down in which a permanent water-repellant has been added to the down fibers to prevent the clumping and compressing of wet down.
 The quilted pattern of the vest helps it to not only maintain its shape but trap heat wherever the vest lies.

 It includes two good-sized zippered pockets for holding onto small items or keeping hands warm when the temperatures get low.
-The vest itself can fit into either of the pockets for easy storage and travel.
+The winter vest itself can fit into either of the pockets for easy storage and travel.
 It includes an interior toggle hem for adjusting and a built-in loop for attaching.
 It’s also available in sizes S to XXL.

 6. SmartWool Corbet

 Features a place for your headphones to come through

 Handles moisture positively, air-drying without odors

 Wicking power to absorb excess moisture away from the body